Biden is widely seen as too old for office, an AP-NORC poll finds. Trump's got other problems | Politics

 The president has taken to raising the age issue himself, with wisecracks, as if trying to relax his audiences about his 80 trips around the sun.

 Age discrimination may be banned in the workplace but the president's employers — the people — aren't shy about their bias.
-In the poll, fully 77% said Biden is too old to be effective for four more years.
-Not only do 89% of Republicans say that, so do 69% of Democrats.
+In the poll, fully 77 per cent said Biden is too old to be effective for four more years.
+Not only do 89 per cent of Republicans say that, so do 69 per cent of Democrats.
 That view is held across age groups, not just by young people, though older Democrats specifically are more supportive of his 2024 bid.

-Specifically, 67% favor requiring Supreme Court justices to retire by a certain age, 68% support age ceilings for candidates for House and Senate, and 66% support age ceilings for candidates for president.
+Specifically, 67 per cent favour requiring Supreme Court justices to retire by a certain age, 68 per cent support age ceilings for candidates for House and Senate, and 66 per cent support age ceilings for candidates for president.

 With elders mostly running the show and the Constitution to contend with, don't expect that to happen any time soon.